ethereumdegen/bevy_hammer_ui/README.md

 ### Bevy Hammer UI

-A lightweight and barebones UI framework for bevy, using EntityCommands spawners.
+A barebones UI framework for bevy, using UiBuilder pattern to retain Command context.

-Inspired by Romain in the bevy discord
+Inspired by SickleUi  (basically the most important 2 files from sickle ui)

 ####  Use vanilla bevy UI but with a bit more power: